canelmas/let/README.md

 Usage
 ====

-Simply Add `@AskPermission` to your methods that require permissions to be granted at runtime.
+Add `@AskPermission` to your methods that require permissions to be granted at runtime.

 ```java
 @AskPermission(ACCESS_FINE_LOCATION)